Nuclear medicine is a medical specialty that uses radioactive substances for diagnosis and treatment through hybrid imaging.

 -

-Parathyroid MIBI (SPECT-CT) scans
+Parathyroid MIBI scans

 -